Bastion-Scar/ScaryCommit/README.md

 - sco init - Creates a yml configuration in which you must specify the API key and AI model
 - sco commit - commits automatically (need to add the necessary files to the index git add)

-# If you are unable to download Go SDK for go build (DOCKER REQUIRED):
+# LINUX/MAC.
+If you are unable to download Go SDK for go build (DOCKER REQUIRED):
 - sudo chmod +x setup.sh
 - ./setup.sh

 This will install the binary via a Docker container without installing Go

+# WINDOWS.
+If you are unable to download Go SDK for go build (DOCKER REQUIRED):
+- come to PowerShell and type: Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
+- come to scarycommit folder like: cd C:\path\to\ScaryCommit
+- .\setup.ps1
+- [Environment]::SetEnvironmentVariable("PATH", "$env:USERPROFILE\bin;$env:PATH", "User")
+- restart PowerShell
+- You can use sco